probml/dynamax/README.md

 ## Installation and Testing

-To install the latest releast of dynamax from PyPi:
+To install the latest release of dynamax from PyPi:

 ``` {.console}
 pip install dynamax                 # Install dynamax and core dependencies, or